 APPLY NOW!

 In 1895 the Lumière brothers screened the very first moving pictures in a café in Paris.
 Today the second-largest film exporter after the US, France continues to play a central role in the international movie market.
 Once a year, in May, the world cinema community comes back to the birthplace of film and celebrates at the film festival in Cannes.
-A ten-day extravaganza of film screenings, star sightings, and prize awarding, the Festival (founded in 1946) is considered the most prestigious film festival in the world.
+A two-week extravaganza of film screenings, star sightings, and prize awarding, the Festival (founded in 1946) is considered the most prestigious film festival in the world.

 This class is taught entirely in English and fulfills the AXLE INT requirement.
 It also counts toward the major and minor in French.

 Students will be responsible for paying for travel from the US to Paris and back home as well as most meals.
-Costs vary according to student, but $1200 for the flight(s), $800 for food, and some amount of personal spending money are reasonable estimates.
+Expenses vary according to student, but $1200 for the flight(s), $800 for food, and some amount of personal spending money are reasonable estimates.